ScooloV/bbpedia/docs/core_rules/the_rules_of_blood_bowl.md

 ## Passing The Ball

 Traditionally in Blood Bowl, play progresses with a series of dramatic passes and catches.
-Throwers endeavour to get the ball safely to a teammate, who, thanks to their strength,speed and agility, is in position to run with the ball into the opposition End Zone.
+Throwers endeavour to get the ball safely to a teammate, who, thanks to their strength, speed and agility, is in position to run with the ball into the opposition End Zone.
 Whilst in recent years many players that prefer to run with the ball have risen to superstardom, it is still the spectacle of the passing game that excites the crowds the most!

 ### PASS ACTIONS